 Institutio de Mujer Virtuosa (Spanish for “Virtuous Woman”) is a rigorous six-month training program, in Spanish, for Hispanic Christian Women leaders.
 Founded by Houston-based ministry leader Sara Reyes, Institutio de Mujer Virtuosa was birthed from Reyes’s own life, in which she gained the courage to leave an abusive marriage and experienced healing and wholeness through her relationship with Christ.
 She wanted to put into other women’s hands the information they needed to understand their identity as God’s beloved children, worthy of being treated with dignity and respect.
-Also, she dreamed of providing them with tools to thrive in every area of life—from nutrition and exercise and building community to the knowledge of scripture, character qualities, and confidence to be godly leaders in their families, churches, and communities, all with the unique considerations of Hispanic contexts in mind.
+Also, she dreamed of providing them with the tools to thrive in every area of life—from physical health and community building to learning about scripture and developing the character qualities and confidence to be godly leaders in their families, churches, and communities—all with the unique considerations of Hispanic contexts in mind.

 In fall of 2016, Austin Seminary brought Reyes to campus to prepare a core group of respected Hispanic women to serve as group leaders.
 The group leaders recruited learners from within their communities and spheres of influence.
 “We committed to preparing leaders who could extend the reach of the program far beyond what we could have done as a Seminary,” said Melissa Wiginton, Vice President for Education Beyond the Walls.
 “The model worked.
 The core group of women seized the opportunity to empower other women.”